 - Dark Souls might be very Metroidvania like in level and world design, but it doesn't have the permanent power ups instead using lots of keys, lots of doors, and lots of doors that can only be opened from one side (Albeit they are permanently opening).
 The Master Key is the only starting gift worth using as a result of this.

-- Mass Effect frequently has these, but usually no keys.
+- Mass Effect series frequently features doors that are locked, but usually without keys.
 Some doors have Plot Locks, while others are opened with Shepard's hacking skills.

 Stealth Based Game